Hand Me Down Dobes, Proper Food and Weight

 Maisey

-Maisey is a beautiful 8-month-old blue Dobergirl with natural ears.
+Maisey is a beautiful 1-year-old blue Dobergirl with natural ears.
 As a sweet and affectionate girl, she needs patient owners who can provide guidance and support.
 A home experienced in caring for Doberman puppies is essential for Maisey.
 No small dogs or cats – please.
 Maisey will flourish in a home with older children with minimal visitors and a comparable sized playmate.
 She demonstrates excellent walking skills with a front clip harness and is potty trained.
 Continued crate training is necessary, although she sleeps soundly on a dog bed beside her foster mom.
 To ensure her emotional well-being, ongoing socialization efforts are required.
 Maintaining a tidy environment is crucial, as she tends to destroy blankets, shoes and stuffed animals.
 A physical fence is necessary to ensure her safety.

 Interested in Maisey?
 Please fill out your online application today!
 If you are already approved with us, email us at HandMeDownDobes@hmdd.org